adudu21isme/modified-roblox-playermodules/README.md

 - Default PlayerModule tends to use some deprecated methods so this uses the latest non-deprecated methods mostly as of writing this
 - AvatarGestures is not supported since this was originally designed for R6
 - MouseDeltaSensitivity will apply on most platforms
 - Adding Collection Tag "ExcludeFromCamera" to any Model/such will allow the camera to go fully through it.
+Popper has been improved for such.

 #### R6 Shiftlock:
 - ButtonX on console will trigger MouseLock